ledatp/DH110/README.md

 ## Cleo Heuristics Evaluation Ratings
 ### Visibility of System Status
 ***Severity Rating: 3*** When using the search feature on the main page and the camera feature (separate from the one on the diary entry page), it takes you to a blank screen without any signifiers that it is loading.
 Here, I searched “Lymecycline” in the search bar, an item I saw already posted, and was met with a purely blank screen.
 Similarly, I went to take a photo to update my logs and was unable to access the camera, despite allowing the app access to my camera.<br/>

 ### Match Between Systems and Real World
 ***Severity Rating: 2*** The icons used to separate the pages are definitely intuitive (i.e., using a calendar for the diary logs, camera icon to access camera, and graph to access analytics); however, after adding entries and posting reviews on the app, the analytics do not update.
 Therefore, I am left wondering whether there is more to the app that I am unaware of or if the app is not optimized correctly to perform this task. <br/>

+**Update** After a couple of hours, the analytics page updated and now illustrates that I have one entry and one post.
+This is a concern with the visibility of system status as Cleo does not attempt to reassure nor communicate to users that the analytics would take a while to update. <br/>

+***Severity Rating: 3*** Users are able to set notification frequencies in the settings; however, there are two blank buttons with no description about what the buttons do.
+Thus, users must guess whether the top button is for high frequency or low frequency.
+In addition, regardless of buttons, you can only select one time to receive notifications.
+If a user would like a reminder to be reminded to wash their face in the morning and night, then it is impossible to do so using Cleo.